ga-wdi-lessons/react-native-intro/Readme.md

 ## Framing

+React Native is a framework for building cross-platform apps.

 React Native is like React, but it uses native components instead of web components as building blocks.
-React Native does not aim to be a cross platform, write-once run-anywhere, tool.
-It is aiming to be learn-once write-anywhere.
+In its approach to building cross-platform apps, React Native does not aim to be a cross platform, write-once run-anywhere, tool.
+But rather it aims exemplify a learn-once write-anywhere paradigm.
 An important distinction to make.
 This lesson only covers iOS development, but once you’ve learned the concepts here you could port that knowledge into creating an Android app very quickly.

 **Q**: What do we mean by native components?

+At a high level, it’s important distinction to make that we are no longer on the (desktop) web.
+This means different UX, different UI, and no URL.
+The thought processes we've established around building UIs for the web will help, but won’t be enough to create a great experience on mobile.

 ## Getting Started